codetricity/s5d9-hacking/docs/monitoring/starting.md

 The syntax is case sensitive and will be S5D9-xxxx ("S5D9 on the left, a dash, and then a combination of four numbers and letters on the right).

-Terminology: The Renesas Data Monitoring Dashboard is also referred to as *Freeboard*

 * Click on the USB drive which represents your board.

 ![](img/thingname.png)